Updated November 2017.

 Twitter's also known for pioneering the hashtag, a now ubiquitous system that groups tweets of the same topic together.

 Companies can set up their own Twitter profile and post tweets containing text content, links, photos, video and/or gifs in the same way an individual user can.

 There's limited space on your Twitter bio for company info, but you can add a link and a brief description.

 There are downsides.
 Twitter isn't seen as being particularly user friendly, and its user base is rather stagnant.

 Twitter is one of those networks where your success will be demographic-dependent: some demographics simply don't use Twitter.

-A higher percentage of men use Twitter than women (25-21%), and users skew towards higher incomes and education levels.
+The gender split is roughly equal, and users skew towards higher incomes and education levels.

 In terms of age, 30% of internet users aged under 50 use Twitter - compared with 11% of over 50s.

 Twitter can be equally effective in both B2B and B2C.